ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/jetson_object_detection/2setup.md

 1. Open balenaEtcher
 2. Click "Flash from file"
 ![balenaEtcher interface](./balenaEtcher1.png)
-3. Select the zip file of the image you just downloaded.
-You don't need to unzip the file.
+3. Select the zip file of the image you just downloaded (you don't need to unzip the file).
 4. Click "Select target" and choose your microSD card
-5. Click "Flash" and wait for the process to complete.
-You may be prompted to enter a username and password before it will start, and it will take around ten minutes.
+5. Click "Flash" and wait for the process to complete which will take around 10 minutes.
+You may be prompted to enter a username and password before it will start.
 6. Eject the microSD card from your computer, and insert it into the Jetson Orin Nano. **Don't power on the device yet.**

 ### Connect the camera to the Jetson Orin Nano